nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 See <https://docs.docker.com/develop/develop-images/build_enhancements/> for more information.

 ## 2.2 X-Road Security Server sidecar images
-Security Server sidecar server has different configurations combined with the versions (current supported versions are "6.23.0" and "6.24.0") of the X-Road Security Server to create different types of images.
+The Security Server sidecar has different configurations combined with the versions (currently supported versions are "6.23.0" and "6.24.0") of the X-Road Security Server to create different types of images.
 All of the images can act as a provider or consumer Security Servers.

 ### 2.2.1 niis/xroad-security-server-sidecar:&lt;version&gt;-slim